TrueWinter/simofa/README.md

 - Node 16+
 - 6-10GB memory (depending on IDE, Docker memory allocation, etc.)
 - IDE with Maven support (IntelliJ is recommended)
-- Visual Studio Code
+- Visual Studio Code for developing JS and CSS (recommended, but any text editor will do)

 Run `mvn clean install` from the `simofa-maven-plugin` module.
+Then run `mvn clean package` from the root module to generate TypeScript definitions.

 Set `simofa_internals.dev` to `true` in `config.yml`.
 Run `npm run dev` and wait for it to finish.
 Ensure that `simofa/src/main/resources/web/assets/build/assets-manifest.json` contains entries for CSS and JavaScript.
 Then, run Simofa from your IDE.